santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 ### Monastic tradition (level 17)
 #### Flow Expert

-You learn *Ancient Flow* and *Last Breath* from the Flow Technics list.
+You learn *Ancient Flow* and *Last Meal* from the Flow Technics list.